 [AR-5.2-a] The digital asset service shall provide mechanisms to support management (CRUD) of digital assets profiles.

-[AR-5.2-b] The digital asset service shall provide mechanisms to support management (CRUD) of digital assets collection.
+[AR-5.2-b] Void

 [AR-5.2-c] The digital asset service shall provide mechanisms to control access to digital assets by one or more users other than the owner of the digital asset.